-Next, it was checked whether the both two channels (L and R) of Fiber-bundle detected tracks other than those of the K^- or K^+ .
+Next, it was checked whether the both two channels (L and R) of Fiberbundle detected tracks other than those of the K^- or K^+ .
 The track of the K^- or K^+ can be identified with the help of the guideline drawn according to the result of the spectrometer data analysis.
 If there was a proper track, a linear least-squares fit was applied for pixels comprising the track, where each pixel coordinate was weighted by its brightness.
 After the fit, active pixels far from the fitted line by 0.16 mm or more were excluded as background contributions, and the track was fitted again.
-The sum of the brightnesses of pixels comprising the track was rejected.
+The sum of the brightnesses of pixels comprising the track was calculated for each channel and if it was smaller than 3000, the track was rejected.